 I remember one particular Christmas that same family had an ornament of a smiling Elvis Presley hanging on their pink tree — just above the manger scene they had neatly tucked under it.
 I know.

 Those of you counting at home could reasonably argue that their version of the Nativity actually had four kings instead of three.
 But I digress.

 Apparently, a lot of people feel the same way.
-As recently as 2009, over 28 million commercial Christmas trees were sold in the US resulting in $1.2 billion in revenue.
+According to Statista, in 2016 more than 28 million real Christmas trees were sold in the US.

 Picking the Perfect Tree

 Picking the perfect Christmas tree is very similar to finding the perfect Christmas gift — they both require effort.

 I know what you’re thinking: “So, Len, just how hard is it?”